Ed.D. in Secondary or Middle Grades EducationCOURSES FAQS OVERVIEW KSU CATALOG

 - Complete and submit a Professional Reflections Statement.

 - Complete and submit the Research Response & Analysis writing sample.

 - Submit a copy of official GRE scores from the Educational Testing Services.

-- International Applicants Only: Please contact 770 499-3002 for all international admission requirements related to your citizenship or visa status OR link to the Graduate International Admissions page: http://graduate.kennesaw.edu/admissions/apply/international-students.php
+- International Applicants Only: Please contact the International Student Admissions Office at 470.578.4377 for all international admission requirements related to your citizenship or visa status or visit the Graduate International Admissions website.

 April 1 for admissions for summer semester - ALL documents must be submitted by deadline date.